 The number of older adults experiencing homelessness is also increasing.
 In 2017, 12.330 (17.7%) clients were aged 50 years or over, 961 of whom were 65 years or over.
 Though this is a small fraction of those served, the number of clients 65 and over increased 97.7% from 2012 to 2017.
 Duana Patton, CEO of the Ohio District 5 Area Agency on Aging says this number matches patterns they are seeing throughout Ohio.
 "People don't think senior homelessness exists," she observed.
 "But many factors, including the death of partners, the loss of income sources, and the onset of challenging health conditions, combine for the aging, making them uniquely susceptible to homelessness."

 The report also finds families make up large segments of the homeless population.
 While stereotypes of homelessness frequently focus on single, middle aged adults, data show Ohio is serving a substantial number of families every year.
-In 2017, more than a third of the homeless population was comprised of adults with children.
+In 2017, more than a third of the homeless population consisted of adults with children.
 The number of families experiencing homelessness has increased steadily from about 18,000 in 2012 to 22,000 in 2017.

 High numbers of babies, aging adults, families, and veterans are related to broader challenges of housing affordability throughout Ohio.
 The FY2019 Ohio Housing Needs Assessment reported that in 2017 there were only 42 affordable and available rental units per 100 extremely low-income renter households in Ohio (those earning less than 30% of the Area Media Income), meaning there simply are not enough affordable homes for Ohio's population.
 Of those that are housed, 390,000 renter households – about 25% of all renting households – experienced severe housing cost burden, meaning they spent at least half their income on utilities and rent.
 Those who have high housing costs relative to their income are more likely to experience homelessness or housing instability.
 For many families with high rental costs, unexpected costs such as a car repair or medical bill, force them to decide between staying in their home and other needs.